mlcraft-io/docs/docs/user-guide/settings/members/index.md

 ## Overview

-The Members section in your settings allows you to manage the team members who have access to your account.
+The Members section in your settings allows you to manage the team members who have access to your workspace.
 This guide provides step-by-step instructions on how to add new members, as well as how to remove existing members.

 ## Member Types